wakawakathedev/tnbc_mobile_template/README.md

 ### Other helpful notes.
 I've included the npm command `yarn android-clean` but this currently would only work on mac.
+You can use `npx react-native-clean-project` to do a clean setup.

 ### License
 MIT